mitgar14/etl-workshop-3/README.md

 2. There we create a file called ***.env***.

-3. In that file we declare 6 enviromental variables.
-Remember that some variables in this case go without double quotes, i.e. the string notation (`"`).
-Only the absolute routes go with these notation:
+3. In that file we declare 5 enviromental variables.
+Remember that some variables in this case go without double quotes, i.e. the string notation (`"`).:
   ```python
   # PostgreSQL Variables